Walton Goggins

 Childhood and Youth

-The future actor was born in Birmingham, Alabama, on November 10, 1971.
-Walton's childhood was spent in Georgia.
-When Goggins was three, his parents separated.
+Walton Goggins was born in Birmingham, Alabama, on November 10, 1971.
+He spent his childhood in Georgia.
+When Goggins was just three, his parents separated.
 His father, Walton Goggins Sr., was mostly absent from his son's life, but years later, they reconciled.

-Since the boy's mother, Janet Long, worked long hours at the Employment Department and earned only $12,000 a year, his uncle and aunt, provincial theater actors, raised him.
+With his mother Janet Long working long hours at the Employment Department for just $12,000 a year, Walton was raised by his uncle and aunt—both local theater actors.

-Young Walton had the chance to watch his aunt perform on the theater stage.
+Young Walton would watch his aunt perform on stage.
 By the age of twelve, he also became interested in acting.
-He admitted that a big attraction to the acting profession was the opportunity to see the world.
+He later admitted that what drew him to acting was the chance to see the world.

 Young Walton Goggins, dressed in a bow tie, smiles broadly in a photo from the school album